adamtorres/importing-tutorial/readme.md

 generic_func() from second
 ```

 This shows an important concept in how python deals with functions.
 "Everything is an object" is a phrase I've heard somewhere but don't feel like looking up at the moment.
 When a function is declared (the `def func_name()` line), what is happening is that an object named `func_name` is created with the value being the function body.
 When the first `from/import` line is executed, the object `generic_func` is created and assigned the value as defined in `first.py`.
-When the second `from/import` is executed, the same existing `generic_func` object is overwritten and assigned the value from `second.py`.
+When the second `from/import` is executed, the existing `generic_func` object is overwritten and assigned the value from `second.py`.

 To further show how functions are objects, you can assign functions to variables.
 One pattern I've used and seen used numerous times is to create/build a dict where the values are all functions.
-Update the repo to `ex3_dict_example_funcs` for this example.
 The functions which start as `dict_func_example` in `first.py` show a basic example of how this works.

 ```
 >>> first.dict_func_example('absolute')